Jolly Joe the Collier's Son

 Jolly Joe the Collier's Son appears to have been popular throughout the south and south west and is found on Midland and Northumberland broadsides, with properly adapted local names.
 The text below is from a broadside in the Birmingham Reference Library and the singing of Henry Lee, Whitchurch, Hants, June 1906 as noted by H. Gardiner.
 I found this information and the text in Jon Raven, The Urban and Industrial Songs of the Black Country and Birmingham, Wolverhampton 1977, p.
 29.

-Tony Rose sang Jolly Joe the Collier's Son on his, Nic Jones' and Jon Raven's album Songs of a Changing World.
+Tony Rose sang Jolly Joe the Collier's Son in 1973 on his, Nic Jones' and Jon Raven's Trailer album Songs of a Changing World.

 I'm Jolly Joe the Collier's son, near Oldbury town I dwell.

 I've courted lasses many a one and loved them all right well.

 I courted Nancy, and young Kate, and buxom Nelly too,

 But Rachel is the girl I adore and that you soon shall know.

 Come all you colliers in this row who delight in a bonny lass,

 Who loves to drink good ale that's brown and sparkles in the glass.